ComedicChimera/chai-lang.dev/whirlwind_org/static/markdown/guide/1~5Variables_and_Constants.md

     $(x = 'a', y = 'b', z = 'c');

     x, y, = z, y, x; // invalid; too many values on right hand side

-## Summary
-That's it.
-You finished Chapter 1.
-This was quite a large and diverse chapter.
-You learned about  program structure, the main function, comments, data types, variables, constants, constexprs, and assignment.
-But, you have only begun your Whirlwind journey.
-I know the information may seem daunting, but don't worry.
-After a while, you will get the hang of it.